Freetrade vs Trading 212

 Trading 212

-• More feature-rich — Pies, price alerts, deeper market data.
+• More feature-rich — Pies, price alerts, deeper market data, demo account.

-• CFD product exists alongside Invest — can tempt the wrong behaviour.
+• CFD product sits alongside Invest — can tempt the wrong behaviour.

-• Broader stock and ETF catalogue without a paywall.
+• Broader stock and ETF catalogue without a subscription paywall.

-• Automation (Pies) is genuinely useful for multi-ETF portfolios.
+• AutoInvest (Pies) is genuinely useful for multi-ETF portfolios.

 • More active-looking UI — requires discipline to stay in buy-and-hold mode.

 The behaviour risk: Trading 212 makes it easy to drift into frequent trading or CFDs.
-The Invest product is excellent — but the platform design rewards engagement.
-If you know you’ll be tempted to over-trade, Freetrade’s simpler scope is a meaningful guardrail.
+The Invest product and the ISA are excellent — but the platform design rewards engagement.
+If you know you’ll be tempted to check prices daily or experiment with CFDs, Freetrade’s simpler scope is a genuine guardrail.
+Consistency matters more than platform features for most passive investors.

-Who should use which — and when neither is the answer
+Who should use which — and when neither is the best answer

 Choose Freetrade if…